NYPL/lsp_workflows/workflows/syncing-production-data-to-qa.md

 Note the input/output may need to be changed from "opensearch" to "elasticsearch" depending on whether the domain is actually AWS OpenSearch or a classic Elasticsearch domain.
 The 5.3 domains appear to be usable as "elasticsearch" targets even though AWS calls them opensearch - probably grandfathered access points.

-Note also inclusion of "parallelPublisher" in `remove_field` to tell logstash to remove parallelPublisher when found.
-This was a deprecated property in favor of parallelPublisherLiteral property in any document it's
+Note also the inclusion of "parallelPublisher" in `remove_field` to tell logstash to remove parallelPublisher when found.
+This was a deprecated property in favor of "parallelPublisherLiteral".
+The "parallelPublisher" form exists in production, is ignored, and we don't want it in QA.

 **4. Begin the copy**